MouseSavers Newsletter Help & Frequently Asked Questions

-To start receiving the FREE MouseSavers newsletter each month, click here and follow the directions and fill out our newsletter sign up form.
+To start receiving the FREE MouseSavers newsletter each month, follow the directions and fill out our newsletter sign up form.

 The FREE MouseSavers newsletter is sent out by email once a month, usually on the 15th.
 If the 15th is a weekend or holiday, the newsletter will be sent out on the next business day.
 Delivery can take up to 24 hours.
 Please note that your subscription must be confirmed the day before the newsletter comes out to begin receiving the MouseSavers Newsletter that month.

 Sorry, no. We use an automated system to mail the newsletter out to hundreds of thousands of subscribers.
 Once it has gone out, it’s very time-consuming to resend it to individuals, and MouseSavers.com is a tiny operation.
 For that reason, we cannot resend back issues.
 You’ll have to wait for the next issue.
 However, if you were hoping to get access to the private link for Undercover Tourist, that link is also included in a Hot Deals email every month (usually around the end of the month).
-So if you sign up for Hot Deals, that’s another way to get the link, possibly sooner than waiting for the next newsletter.
+So if you add Hot Deals to your subscription, that’s another way to get the link, possibly sooner than waiting for the next newsletter.

 We have sometimes been asked why we don’t publish back issues of the newsletter on MouseSavers.com.
 The reason is that each issue contains private offers for subscribers only.
 If we put it on the site, those offers become public, which is counter to the agreement we’ve made with various hotels and ticket suppliers.
 We can’t continue to bring you those types of specially negotiated offers if the information is publicly distributed.